rahelFM/Transcription-Lesotho/README.md

 6. [Insights and Suggestions for Improving Performance](#insights-and-suggestions-for-improving-performance)
 7. [License](#license)

-## Overview

-In this project, we benchmark two popular speech-to-text models, Whisper Small and Wav2Vec2, on a code-switched dataset of isiZulu-English spoken language.
-We analyze the transcription results and compare model performance using Character Error Rate (CER) and Word Error Rate (WER).
-In addition, we perform an error analysis on the Whisper Small model, as it demonstrated better performance.
 ### Steps Involved:
 - Exploratory Data Analysis (EDA) on the dataset
 - Error Metrics: Computation of CER and WER